Connect with others who understand.

 People with multiple sclerosis (MS) may experience abnormal sensations, including pain, burning, itching, or numbness.
 For some, these sensations affect the scalp and cause discomfort.

 A painful, itchy, or numb scalp can be frustrating — especially if there is no visible rash or skin irritation.
-Here is what you need to know about scalp discomfort in MS, including what causes it and how it can be managed.
+Here’s what you need to know about scalp discomfort in MS, including its causes and how it can be managed.

-There are several reasons for pain, itching, or numbness of the scalp with MS. According to a study of 428 people with MS, 12 percent of participants reported experiencing painful altered sensations at some point in their lives.
+There are several reasons for pain, itching, or numbness of the scalp in people with MS. In a study of 428 people with MS, 12 percent of participants reported experiencing dysaesthesia (painful altered sensations) at some point in their lives.
 Some of these sensations — particularly nerve pain, itching, and numbness — may affect the skin, including the scalp.

 Scalp Pain